EstateJS/sites/docs/docs/guides/6-data.md

 ### Unsubscribing from Updates

-You should unsubscribe from updates to objects when you no longer need to receive updates.
-A good place to do this in a UI is in your page's tear-down logic.
+It's a good idea to unsubscribe from updates to Data elements once you no longer need to receive them.
+A good place to do this in a UI is a page's tear-down logic.

-* Unsubscribe from updates to one or more Data elements using the `unsubscribeUpdatesAsync` function on the `estate` object passing it the Data elements you previously subscribed to
+Unsubscribe from updates to one or more Data elements using the `unsubscribeUpdatesAsync` function on the `estate` object passing it one or more Data elements you previously subscribed to

 ```typescript
 await estate.unsubscribeUpdatesAsync(exercises);